nycjay/ai-commit-msg/README.md

 The tool automatically detects your operating system and uses the appropriate credential manager:

-- **macOS**: Uses the macOS Keychain for secure storage via the `security` command-line tool
+- **macOS**: Uses the macOS Keychain via the `security` command-line tool
 - **Windows**: Uses the Windows Credential Manager via the `wincred` package
-- **Linux**: No native credential store support, but environment variables still work
+- **Linux**: No native credential store support, but environment variables work instead

-On systems without a supported credential manager, the tool will automatically fall back to using environment variables and will provide appropriate guidance.
+On systems without a supported credential manager, the tool will automatically fall back to using environment variables and provide appropriate guidance.

-### Windows Support

-The Windows implementation uses the Windows Credential Manager (WCM) to securely store your API key:

-- **Target Name**: `ai-commit-msg:anthropic-api-key` (combines service and account name)
-- **Persistence**: LocalMachine level, making it available to all users on the machine

-You can view and manage stored credentials using the Windows Credential Manager in Control Panel:
-1. Open Control Panel
-2. Go to User Accounts
-3. Click on "Credential Manager"
-4. Look under "Generic Credentials" for entries with the name `ai-commit-msg:anthropic-api-key`

-## Customizing the Tool
+## Developer Information

-### Customizing Jira Issue Types
+### Extending Jira Support

 The tool comes preconfigured with the following Jira issue type prefixes:
 - GTN